cchitsiang/awesome-stars/topics.md

 - [QuivrHQ/quivr](https://github.com/QuivrHQ/quivr) - Your GenAI Second Brain 🧠  A personal productivity assistant (RAG) ⚡️🤖 Chat with your docs (PDF, CSV, ...)  & apps using Langchain, GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, Ollama, LLMs, Groq
 - [Cormanz/smartgpt](https://github.com/Cormanz/smartgpt) - A program that provides LLMs with the ability to complete complex tasks using plugins.
 - [eugeneyan/open-llms](https://github.com/eugeneyan/open-llms) - 📋 A list of open LLMs available for commercial use.
-- [mlc-ai/mlc-llm](https://github.com/mlc-ai/mlc-llm) - Enable everyone to develop, optimize and deploy AI models natively on everyone's devices.
+- [mlc-ai/mlc-llm](https://github.com/mlc-ai/mlc-llm) - Universal LLM Deployment Engine with ML Compilation
 - [paulpierre/RasaGPT](https://github.com/paulpierre/RasaGPT) - 💬 RasaGPT is the first headless LLM chatbot platform built on top of Rasa and Langchain.
 Built w/ Rasa, FastAPI, Langchain, LlamaIndex, SQLModel, pgvector, ngrok, telegram
 - [FlowiseAI/Flowise](https://github.com/FlowiseAI/Flowise) - Drag & drop UI to build your customized LLM flow
 - [ohmplatform/FreedomGPT](https://github.com/ohmplatform/FreedomGPT) - This codebase is for a React and Electron-based app that executes the FreedomGPT LLM locally (offline and private) on Mac and Windows using a chat-based interface